ryantd42/NY-Legislative-Git/2023/S1793C-2023/bill.md

   (B)(I) PREAPPLICATION PROCEDURES WHICH REQUIRE APPLICANTS TO:
-  (1) SUBMIT A REPORT DELINEATING THE IMPACTS TO PRIME AGRICULTURAL LAND AND  PRIME  SOILS,  UNIQUE  FARMLAND AND FARMLAND OF STATEWIDE AND LOCAL IMPORTANCE, INCLUDING SOIL CLASSIFICATIONS AS ESTABLISHED BY THE NATURAL RESOURCES CONSERVATION SERVICE;
+  (1) SUBMIT A REPORT DELINEATING THE IMPACTS TO PRIME AGRICULTURAL LAND AND  PRIME  SOILS,  UNIQUE  FARMLAND AND FARMLAND OF STATEWIDE AND LOCAL IMPORTANCE, INCLUDING MINERAL SOILS GROUP (MSG) 1-4 AS  DEFINED  BY  THE DEPARTMENT OF AGRICULTURE AND MARKETS;
   (2) SUBMIT A CUMULATIVE IMPACT STUDY AS TO HOW THE USE OF FARMLAND FOR SOLAR  SITING WILL IMPACT THE REGIONAL FOOD ECONOMY AND REGIONAL OVERALL FARMLAND PROTECTION PLAN; AND
-  (3)  ENSURE  THAT  A  CRITICAL  MASS OF FARMLAND WITHIN THE DESIGNATED REGION IS NOT THREATENED, ENSURING THAT NO MORE  THAN  FIVE  PERCENT  OF PRIME SOILS ARE BEING SITED WITHIN A REGIONAL ECONOMIC DEVELOPMENT COUN- CIL REGION; AND
+  (3) ENSURE THAT A CRITICAL MASS  OF  FARMLAND  WITHIN  THE  DESIGNATED REGION  IS  NOT  THREATENED,  ENSURING THAT NO MORE THAN FIVE PERCENT OF PRIME SOILS ARE BEING SITED WITHIN A REGIONAL ECONOMIC DEVELOPMENT COUN- CIL REGION.
+TWO YEARS AFTER THE EFFECTIVE DATE OF THIS SUBDIVISION, THE OFFICE, IN CONJUNCTION  WITH  THE  PUBLIC  SERVICE  COMMISSION  AND  THE DEPARTMENT  OF AGRICULTURE AND MARKETS, SHALL REEVALUATE THE EFFICACY OF THIS CLAUSE AND PROPOSE RECOMMENDATIONS TO  THE  LEGISLATURE,  INCLUDING BUT NOT LIMITED TO, THE CONSIDERATION OF NEW PERTINENT TECHNOLOGY AND/OR INFORMATION; AND
   (II) PREFERENCE TO BE GIVEN TO SITES FOR SOLAR DEVELOPMENT THAT ARE ON BROWNFIELDS,  LANDFILLS,  PARKING  LOTS, ROOFTOPS, GRAVEL PITS AND OTHER AREAS WHERE DISTURBANCE TO LOCAL ECOSYSTEMS  IS  MINIMIZED.
 SUCH  SITES